Health Inflation in india

 4.26%

-• Health Inflation: The year-on-year inflation rate for the health component of the Consumer Price Index (CPI) for March 2025 is 4.26% (provisional), showing a slight increase compared to the previous month.
+- Health Inflation: The year-on-year inflation rate for the health component of the Consumer Price Index (CPI) for April 2025 is 4.25% (provisional), remaining nearly unchanged compared to the previous month.

-• Reasons for Change: The increase is attributed to rising prices of medical services, hospital charges, and essential medicines, reflecting ongoing demand and supply-side constraints.
+- Reasons for Change: The consistently high rate is attributed to ongoing elevated prices of medical services, hospital charges, and essential medicines, reflecting both demand and supply-side pressures in the healthcare sector.

-• Impact on People: Higher health inflation can increase out-of-pocket expenses for households, especially affecting low- and middle-income groups, potentially limiting access to affordable healthcare.
+- Impact on People: Elevated health inflation continues to increase out-of-pocket expenses for households, especially impacting low- and middle-income groups, and may limit access to affordable healthcare.

-• Impact on Market: Sustained health inflation may influence policymakers to monitor healthcare cost drivers closely, while also affecting sectors like pharmaceuticals and health insurance, potentially leading to adjustments in pricing and coverage.
+- Impact on Market: Sustained health inflation may prompt policymakers to closely monitor healthcare cost drivers.
+It also affects sectors such as pharmaceuticals and health insurance, potentially leading to adjustments in pricing and coverage.

 Above mentioned rate is combined health inflation for both rural and urban sectors.